ERnsTL/awesome-internettime/README.md

     dbus-run-session -- gnome-shell --nested --wayland
     ```
   * Restart GNOME shell by pressing Alt+F2 and enter "r" for restart (all windows remain open as they were).
+* [internet-time-applet by themactep](https://github.com/themactep/internet-time-applet-gnome) - from 2013, probably only for older GNOME as newer GNOME uses Javascript for its applets.
+* [mod for native clock-applet](http://atylmo.wordpress.com/2009/02/10/howto-get-unix-and-internet-time-to-display-on-gnomes-clock-again/) from 2009 probably also only for older GNOME

 Linux KDE:
 * Suggestion to use *conky* desktop widgets ([link](https://www.answeroverflow.com/m/1311596991620317195)) but not sure if there is a ready-made clock showing .beats